xinhuichua/study-with-me/README.md

   - Dark Theme Switcher

 3) Card Shop
-  - Incentivises scholars to persevere on and accumulate points as they study
+  - Incentivises users to persevere on and accumulate points as they study
   - Acquire all of the cards!

 4) Mood Tracker